Engin-Boot/capture-behavior-of-a-visit-counter-amutamil/needs-director.md

   Total number of specialists,
   Already occupied parking slots.
   When  :
-  Director asks to "compute parking slots".
+  Director asks "compute parking slots".
   Then  :
   Display the "Parking slots available".